-1. To replace the water dump body, first be sure to clean the helmet and the water dump body of the old silicone sealant prior to remounting.
+1) To replace the water dump body, first be sure to clean the helmet and the water dump body of the old silicone sealant prior to remounting.

 Place a coating of RTV silicone sealant on the mounting surfaces and around the mounting holes, and mate the body to the helmet.
 Begin to tighten the mount screws on the interior of the helmet.
 Wipe off the excess RTV silicone sealant that is squeezed out.
 Make sure any excess silicone that may have extruded inward is removed to prevent flow restriction past the valve.
 Tighten the screws.
-See "Torque Specs" module.
+See "Torque Specs" on page APNDX-19 for correct torque.